 - M.S.
 Program: CPT can be taken in conjunction with CSE 596 (Internship in Research), CSE 523/524 (Advanced Project in Computer Science I and II), or CSE 599 (M.S.
 Thesis Research). - CPT can be taken in conjunction with CSE 596 at most once.
-The student must provide a detailed description (1-2 pages) of the duties to be performed as part of the internship and emphasize the educational value of the employment.

-- If CPT is taken in conjunction with CSE 523/524 or CSE 599, the work to be performed as part of the training must be an integral part of the student's M.S. project or thesis, whichever applies.
-The student must submit a detailed description (1-2 pages) of the work to be performed during the training and explain how it is integral to the project or thesis. - Ph.D. program: CPT can be taken in conjunction with CSE 696 (Ph.D.
+The student must provide a description of the duties to be performed as part of the internship and emphasize the educational/research value of the employment. - If CPT is taken in conjunction with CSE 523/524 or CSE 599, the work to be performed as part of the training must be an integral part of the student's M.S. project or thesis, whichever applies.
+The student must submit a description of the work to be performed during the training and explain how it is integral to the project or thesis. - Ph.D. program: CPT can be taken in conjunction with CSE 696 (Ph.D.
 Internship in Research) or CSE 699 (Ph.D.
 Dissertation Research). - CPT can be taken in conjunction with CSE 696 at most twice.
-The student must provide a detailed description of the duties to be performed as part of the internship and emphasize the educational value of the employment. - If CPT is taken in conjunction with CSE 699, it must be an integral part of the student's Ph.D. thesis work.
-The student must submit a detailed description (1-2 pages) of the work to be performed as part of the training and explain how it is integral to the dissertation research.
+The student must provide a description of the duties to be performed as part of the internship and emphasize the educational/research value of the employment. - If CPT is taken in conjunction with CSE 699, it must be an integral part of the student's Ph.D. thesis work.
+The student must submit a description of the work to be performed as part of the training and explain how it is integral to the dissertation research.

-Whether CPT is taken in conjunction with CSE 596/696 or CSE 523/524/599/699, the aforesaid description of the work must be filed with the International Students Office after being endorsed by the student's project or thesis advisor, the employer, and the Graduate Program Director.4
+Whether CPT is taken in conjunction with CSE 596/696 or CSE 523/524/599/699, the aforesaid description must be filed with the Visa and Immigration Services (VIS) office.
+Endorsements by the student's project or thesis advisor, the employer, and the Graduate Program Director may be needed as per the current policy in force in the VIS office.